OXY2DEV/markview.nvim/Headings.md

 The name of the style to use.
 Currently it supports 3 styles.

-- simple
+- simple,
   For adding simple background colors.

-- label
+- label,
   For making headings look like labels(like in glow).

-- icon
+- icon,
   Adds icons & signs(optionally) to the headings.

 > hl